thomasgassmann/spca23/assignment6/answers.md

 b) We don't free `x`.
 Free it.

-c) We cannot assume that the values of `y` are zero-ed out.
+c) We cannot assume that the values of `y` are zero-ed out, check return value of malloc.

 ## Symbol table